-FHA issued this press release and mortgagee letter announcing they may increase the FHA minimum down payment requirement on jumbo loans, increasing the annual (monthly paid) FHA mortgage insurance premium (MIP), changing qualifying guidelines to reduce how much a borrower qualifies for, and making the annual MIP FHA mortgage insurance premium PERMANENT for most borrowers.
+FHA announced they may increase the FHA minimum down payment requirement on jumbo loans, increasing the annual (monthly paid) FHA mortgage insurance premium (MIP), changing qualifying guidelines to reduce how much a borrower qualifies for, and making the annual MIP FHA mortgage insurance premium PERMANENT for most borrowers.

 FHA loans and FHA mortgage insurance, starting June 3rd, 2013, is becoming more like herpes….it’s painful and borrowers will have it for life!

 FHA Commissioner Carol Galante initially sent a letter to Senator Bob Corker on December 18th outlining her intentions to reduce future defaults on FHA loans, restore the FHA’s Mutual Mortgage Insurance Fund, and shrink FHA’s involvement in helping people finance their home purchase.

 Essentially, Galante is making FHA financing more expensive and more difficult to qualify for in hopes that the private market (fun loving Wall Street investment bankers) will step up and start lending like they did back in the bad old days between 2002-2008 when alt-a/non-prime private lenders took advantage of borrowers with higher rate/fee loans that often had pre-payment penalties.